-The stuffing for ballotine can be anything, including other meat.
-Literature & Lore “The pièce de résistance of our meal would be a ballotine of veal: veal that has been stuffed and rolled into the shape of a log and served hot with a luscious sauce…. we prepared an elaborate veal forcemeat that included quite a generous bit of foie gras, mushroom duxelles, Cognac, Madeira, and blanched chard leaves which would be used to make a nice pattern.
-We then stuffed the veal with the forcemeat, tied it up ever so neatly in its clean poaching cloth….
-The ballotine, poached in the spectacular veal stock and then allowed to linger in it a while to enhance the flavour, was an immense success with its truffled sauce.” — Julia Child with Alex Prudhomme.
+Ballotine is mentioned in the culinary classic, My Life in France, by Julia Child and Alex Prudhomme.
+The dish is mentioned as being the pièce de résistance of her meal, a “ballontine of veal… stuffed and rolled into the shape of a log and served hot with a luscious sauce”.
+Child talks readers through the preparation of the ballontine: “We prepared an elaborate veal forcemeat that included quite a generous bit of foie gras, mushroom duxelles, Cognac, Madeira, and blanched chard leaves which would be used to make a nice pattern.
+We then stuffed the veal with the forcemeat, tied it up ever so neatly in its clean poaching cloth…. poached [the ballotine] in the spectacular veal stock and then allowed to linger in it a while to enhance the flavour… [it was] an immense success with its truffled sauce” — Julia Child with Alex Prudhomme.
 My Life in France.
 New York: Alfred A. Knopf.
 2006.
 Page 91-92.

 CHEFIN Corporate & Private Catering